amirkarimi/cake-blog-posts/01-apply-settings-using-sbt-auto-plugin/blog-post.md

   )
 ```

-What if you want some settings to be applied if some plugins where enabled on the project?
-Of course you can create another `Seq` of settings and use wherever appropriate.
+Now suppose that you've enabled a plugin for some projects.
+Let's say `DockerPlugin` (from `sbt-native-packager`) and you want to set `daemonUser` for all that projects.
+Of course again you can create another `Seq` of the common settings for the corresponding plugin and use wherever appropriate.

 ```sbt
 lazy val commonSettings = Seq(